 Disney Cruise Stateroom

 A standard interior stateroom on Disney boasts a minimum of 185 square feet.
 A standard oceanview Disney stateroom will offer you closer to 260 square feet with a giant porthole window.
 When comparing this to a standard hotel room that only offers you 325 square feet, and considering that you are on a boat in the middle of a huge body of water, that’s not too shabby.
-We’ll be staying in a 299 square foot verandah coming up on the Disney Fantasy in two weeks!
-We so excited!

 Not only does Disney offer large staterooms, but they offer true queen beds.
 What does true mean?
 It means they don’t push two twin beds together and pretend that the gaping hole in the middle between the two beds isn’t a deterrent to a good night’s sleep.
 On our Carnival cruise, we shared two twins on our honeymoon – and that made up the entire room.
 On Disney the beds are also elevated (a new standard on most cruises) with plenty of room to store large suitcases underneath.
 Plus, you have a closet and a set of drawers in addition for unpacking and extra storage for items.